FunnelKitBlogs

 You can add checkout optimization techniques such as:

-• Auto-fill address completion - Enable the Google Address auto-completion feature on your checkout page to select the suggestions once your shoppers start typing their addresses.
+• Auto-fill address suggestions: Enable the Google Address auto-completion feature on your checkout page to select the suggestions once your shoppers start typing their addresses.
 It automatically fills up street address, city, zip code, state, and country fields, reducing incorrect address queries.

 Go to the Optimizations section and enable the options you need on your checkout page: